daylightdts/Study-Space-Occupancy-Report/README.md

 a) All check-ins at 20:00 must have 2 hours maximum time spent.

-b) Checkings with missing or null values must have 0 hours as time spent.
+b) All check-ins with missing or null values must have 0 hours as time spent.